Online Estimation and Inference for Robust Policy Evaluation in Reinforcement Learning: Online Robust Policy Evaluation in Reinforcement Learning

-The classical temporal difference attempts to find $\vect{\theta}$ such that $\tilde{J}(s,\vect{\theta})$ well approximates the value function $J^*(s)$.
-Particularly, the TD algorithm updates where $\eta_t$ is the step size which often requires careful tuning.
+where $\eta_t$ is the step size which often requires careful tuning.
 We next illustrate the key point that \eqref{csr} leads to a good estimator such that $\tilde J(s,\vect\theta_t)$ is close to $J^{*}(s)$.
 It can be shown that $\vect{\theta}_{t}$ converges to an unknown population parameter $\vect{\theta}^*$ that minimizes the expected squared difference of the Bellman equation,

 It is easy to see that such $\vect{\theta}^{*}$ exists and satisfies the following first-order condition,

 Under the condition that $\textbf{H}:=\mbE \vect{\phi}(s)(\vect{\phi}^{\tp}(s)-\gamma \vect{\phi}^{\tp}(s'))$ is positive definite in the sense that $x^{\tp}\textbf{H}x>0$ for all $x\in \mbR^{d}$; see \cite{tsitsiklis_vanroy.1997tac}, the solution of \eqref{eqq} writes